javiergg13/javascript-quizz/README.md

 # Instalations

-To start this app execute: 'npm install' in the correct directory
+To start this app execute: 'npm install' in the correct directory and then execute 'npm run dev'

 To start an app like this:
    - npm create vite@latest > React > TS + SWC